 To Add the Email Account: Open the Settings app > tap Mail app > Accounts > Add Account.
-Enter the Credentials and if you see Cannot Verify Server Identity, tap on Details and tap Trust option on the upper-right corner.
+Enter the Credentials and if you see Cannot Verify Server Identity, tap on Details and tap the Trust option on the upper-right corner.

-Solution #7.
-Reset All Settings
+Solution #9.
+Reset All Settings on the iPhone

 - Go to the Settings app.